Artoriassa/BookManagementSystem-iOS/README.md

 # BookManagementSystem-iOS

+## Introduction
+The Book Management System(BMS) is just a demo project, there is fundamental creating, updating, deleting, searching features in this APP

 ## quick start

-No dependency is needed.
-Just clone this project to local and run in xcode.
+This project was developed in iphone 15 pro simulator, no dependency needed, just clone this project to local and run in xcode.

 The minimum deploy version is iOS 17.0.
-This project was developed in iphone 15 pro simulator.